gordicaleksa/pytorch-original-transformer/README.md

 * English to German translations (achieved 28.4 [BLEU score](https://en.wikipedia.org/wiki/BLEU))
 * English to French translations (achieved 41.8 BLEU score)

-What I did (for now) is I trained my models on IWSLT which is much smaller and I trained my models to translate from English to German and vice versa, as I speak those 2 so it's easier to debug.
+What I did (for now) is I trained my models on the IWSLT dataset, which is much smaller, for the English-German language pair, as I speak those 2 languages so it's easier to debug and play around.

-I will train WMT-14 models soon, take a look at the [todos](#todos) section.
+I'll also train on WMT-14 models soon, take a look at the [todos](#todos) section.

+---

 Anyways!
 Let's see what this repo can practically do for you!
-Well it can translate from one human language into another!
+Well it can translate!

-Some short outputs from my German to English model:
+Some short translations from my German to English IWSLT model:
-I input: `Ich bin ein guter Mensch, denke ich.` <br/>
+Input: `Ich bin ein guter Mensch, denke ich.` () <br/>
-and I get out: `['<s>', 'I', 'think', 'I', "'m", 'a', 'good', 'person', '.', '</s>']`
+Output: `['<s>', 'I', 'think', 'I', "'m", 'a', 'good', 'person', '.', '</s>']` <br/>

 Which is actually pretty good!

+---

-There are of course failure cases like:
+There are of course failure cases like this:
-I input: `Ich bin ein Berliner` <br/>
-and I get back: ``

-Similarly for the English2German model, I'll link fully trained models down in the [usage](#usage) section.
+Input: `Hey Alter, wie geht es dir?` (How is it going dude?) <br/>
+Output: `['<s>', 'Hey', ',', 'age', 'how', 'are', 'you', '?', '</s>']` <br/>
+or in human-readable format: `Hey, age, how are you?` <br/>

+Which is actually also not completely bad!
+Because:
+* First of all the model was trained on IWSLT (TED like conversations)
+* "Alter" is a colloquial expression for old buddy/dude/mate but it's literal meaning is indeed age.

+Similarly for the English to German model.

 ## Setup